orlandocali/predictor/coding-rules.md

 - Indexes: Compound indexes for frequent queries (userId + matchId)
 - Avoid deep nesting; keep documents normalized where possible
 - Use Aggregation for leaderboards, not in-memory filtering
+- Avoid soft deletes in v1.
+- Prefer explicit active/inactive flags for users only.
+- Hard deletes are acceptable for non-critical development data.

 ## 🛡️ Domain-Specific Rules
 ### Prediction Locking